Rektoff/Security-Roadmap-for-Solana-applications/README.md

 We decided to create a special cybersecurity Systematization of Knowledge for Solana applications and protocols.
 We call it the Solana Security Strategy: such a database would be hugely beneficial for anyone who wants to secure their product and learn security from the best-collected resources.

-If you are looking to get a personalized security strategy developed for your Solana application- schedule a meeting with [Rektoff](https://www.rektoff.xyz/) today: [https://app.reclaim.ai/m/gregory-makodzeba/flexible-meeting](https://app.reclaim.ai/m/gregory-makodzeba/flexible-meeting)
+If you are looking for personalized security training for your team - schedule a meeting with [Rektoff](https://www.rektoff.xyz/) today: [https://cal.com/gregory-makodzeba/](https://cal.com/gregory-makodzeba/)

 ### We've mapped the cybersecurity strategy into 3 main stages:
 1. ## [**Design & Development stage**](#i-design--development-stage)